olsonbg/cron-httpget/README.md

 My specific use case is for calling a `cron.php` resource for a [RedCAP](https://projectredcap.org "RedCAP Homepage") instance running inside a [Kubernetes](https://kubernetes.io/ "Kubernetes Homepage") container.
-I've been running this for that past 40+ days with no problems, so I decided to clean it up and release this in the hopes that others would find in useful.
+I've been running this for the past 40+ days with no problems, so I decided to clean it up and release this in the hopes that others would find it useful.

 # About